CHTC/chtc-website-source/fellowships/index.md

 -   After you apply, we will make a first selection of candidates and reach out to you for a “matchmaking discussion” with a mentor to discuss possible projects.
 -   It is not necessary to prepare a project proposal before application, however including information on your potential interests as part of the application will help us match you with a mentor.
 -   With the help of the mentor, the students will develop and submit a short 2-page project proposal and timeline.
-Based on that, we will make a final fellows selection
+Based on that, we will make a final fellows selection.
 -   During the Fellowship, you will work with your mentor and other collaborators.
 You will also make a short presentation about your project to other Fellows and Mentors as you start your Fellowship, another midway through the project to show your progress and a final presentation about your results at the very end.